IvanPalm/Resume.md/md_version/CV_IvanPalmegiani_GitHub.md

 Contract, *Feb.
 2021 - ongoing*

-Reviewed methodologies for corporate water risks assessment and scenarios analysis in close cooperation with the technical project manager | Designed data visualizations and maps of global water risks for efficient data communication in stakeholder engagement | Established automated workflows for data analysis and for data reporting
+Reviewed methodologies for corporate water risks assessment and scenarios analysis in close cooperation with the technical project manager | Designed data visualizations and maps of global water risks for efficient data communication in stakeholder engagement | Established automation workflows for data analysis and for data reporting

 Tech stack: R Spatial, Tidyverse, R-Plotly, OfficeR, RStudio, MS Office, Conda, Git & GitHub